AztecProtocol/aztec-packages/docs/docs/aztec/smart_contracts/functions/inner_workings.md

 #### The expansion broken down

-Viewing the expanded Aztec contract uncovers a lot about how Aztec contracts interact with the [kernel](../../circuits/kernels/private_kernel.md).
+Viewing the expanded Aztec contract uncovers a lot about how Aztec contracts interact with the kernel.
 To aid with developing intuition, we will break down each inserted line.

 **Receiving context from the kernel.**
 #include_code context-example-inputs /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

-Private function calls are able to interact with each other through orchestration from within the [kernel circuit](../../circuits/kernels/private_kernel.md).
+Private function calls are able to interact with each other through orchestration from within the kernel circuits.
 The kernel circuit forwards information to each contract function (recall each contract function is a circuit).
 This information then becomes part of the private context.
 For example, within each private function we can access some global variables.
 To access them we can call on the `context`, e.g. `context.chain_id()`.
 The value of the chain ID comes from the values passed into the circuit from the kernel.

 The kernel checks that all of the values passed to each circuit in a function call are the same.